 Healthcare providers are using AWS to create better experiences and outcomes for patients.
 AWS improves efficiency in archiving, saving physical space by backing up information on cloud servers.
 It also presents new ways of managing patient information.

-AWS offers a range of data analytics tools that healthcare organisations can use to analyse and gain insights from their data.
+AWS offers a range of data analytics tools that healthcare organizations can use to analyze and gain insights from their data.
 For example, AWS provides machine learning services, such as Amazon SageMaker, which can be used to develop predictive models for patient outcomes.

 *FHIR is the standard way of exchanging information used by the National Health Service (NHS) in the UK.

-Now, when we have overview the main advantages, let's see the specific solutions offered by AWS.
+Now, that we have an overview of the main advantages, let's see the specific solutions offered by AWS.